-The simple average of the converted values for the six factors is computed for the country's overall labor freedom score.
-Even if a country had the worst rigidity of hours in the world with a zero score for that factor, it could still get a score as high as 83.3 based on the other five factors.
+The simple average of the converted values for the six sub-factors is computed for the country's overall labor freedom score.
+Even if a country had the worst rigidity of hours in the world with a zero score for that sub-factor, it could still get a score as high as 83.3 based on the other five sub-factors.

-For the six countries that are not covered by the World Bank's Doing Business report, the labor freedom component is scored by looking into labor market flexibility based on qualitative information from other reliable and internationally recognized sources.7
+For the six countries that are not covered by the World Bank's Doing Business report, the labor freedom component is scored by looking at labor market flexibility based on qualitative information from other reliable and internationally recognized sources.

 Sources.
-Unless otherwise noted, the Index relies on the following sources for data on labor freedom, in order of priority: World Bank, Doing Business 2014; Economist Intelligence Unit, Country Commerce, 2010-2013; U.S. Department of Commerce, Country Commercial Guide, 2010-2013; and official government publications of each country.
+Unless otherwise noted, the Index relies on the following sources for data on labor freedom, in order of priority: World Bank, Doing Business 2015; Economist Intelligence Unit, Country Commerce, 2011-2014; U.S. Department of Commerce, Country Commercial Guide, 2011-2014; and official government publications of each country.